 GETTING THERE

-Reaching from the western foothills all the way to the eastern high desert, the Golden Trout Wilderness is accessible from both sides of the Sierra Nevada range.
-From the east, most visitors access the wilderness from along Hwy 395, often from near Lone Pine (near Mt Whitney).
-From the west, various access roads stem from Hwy 190 near Giant Sequoia National Monument.
+Extending from the western foothills all the way to the eastern high desert, the Golden Trout Wilderness can be reached from both sides of the Sierra Nevada range.
+From the east, most visitors approach from Hwy 395 near Lone Pine.
+From the west, various roads stem from Hwy 190 near Giant Sequoia National Monument.

 WILDERNESS PERMITS

 Permits are required for all overnight trips into the Golden Trout.
 Why?
-Since the wilderness is split between the Sequoia and Inyo National Forests, you must get your permit from the National Forest through which you enter the wilderness.
+Wilderness permits are available from the Sequoia and Inyo National Forests, depending on where you plan to enter the Wilderness.

 For trails entering from the east, contact the Inyo.
 If you're coming from the west, contact the Sequoia.
 See the sidebar for Forest Service links.

 A quota is in effect for the Cottonwood Pass Trail in the Golden Trout Wilderness.
-This quota applies to all overnight visitors, whether you use the services of a commercial outfitter/guide or not.
-This quota remains in effect from the last Friday in June through September 15.
+This quota applies to all overnight visitors from the last Friday in June through September 15.

 MAXIMUM GROUP SIZE